 - The user receives a response from Oracle Fusion.
 The response may create one or multiple records.

-In the event the response contains multiple records, then Simplified Loader will insert a new line and populate the next level of details in the row or rows below.
+- If the response contains multiple records, then Simplified Loader will insert a new line and populate the next level of details in the row or rows below.

 Field Data Types